victoriancode/amp4endpoint/README.md

  '''

  Step 2:

+ **Option 1:**

- 2.1 If you have parameters, open config.ini, enter credentials and then save file:
+ If you have parameters, open config.ini, enter credentials and then save file.
+Then run these commands
  ```
  python amp4ep_duplicate_fixer.py
  n